nelsonjchen/gargantuan-takeout-rocket/README.md

 [Encryption is a concern.
 I don't have a solution thought out yet.
 With the high use of blocks, it is unknown if compatiblity can be retained.
 It can complicates restoration and makes the Azure GUIs unable download easily.
 An issue is open about that.](https://github.com/nelsonjchen/gargantuan-takeout-rocket/issues/3)

-With the recent news about Cloudflare, some users may also wish to use a non-Cloudflare alternative.
-I don't know of a good alternative with the same free "price point", geographical reach, computing power, network outlay, scalability, and permissive use.
+Cloudflare doesn't always have the best reputation, some users may also wish to use a non-Cloudflare alternative.
+I don't know of a good alternative with the same free "price point", geographical reach, computing power, network outlay, scalability, security, and permissive use.

 In the meantime: